-I remembered reading an old passage about one of the streets, “…where both hearts and noses of sailors have been broken for centuries”.
-These days, the most likely thing to break is your credit card limit.
-I guess things have changed for the better.
+I remember reading an old passage about the streets here, “…where both hearts and noses of sailors have been broken for centuries”.
+These days, the thing most likely to get broken is your credit-card limit.
+Time softens edges, but only if you’re lucky.

 Comments